West London: Topography

-West London is an informally and inexactly defined area lying north of the River Thames and extends west from the edge of the City of London, to West London's historic and commercial core of Westminster and the West End, on to the Greater London boundary, much of which is formed by the River Colne.
+West London is an informally and inexactly defined area lying north of the River Thames and extending west from the edge of the City of London, to West London's historic and commercial core of Westminster and the West End (areas also regarded as part of Central London) and on to the Greater London boundary, much of which is formed by the River Colne.
 Some interpretations of the area include the boroughs of Brent and Harrow, taking ancient Watling Street as the boundary in those outer areas.
 The Grand Union Canal is West London's major internal waterway.

 West London is bordered by the administrative counties of Surrey to the south west and south; Berkshire to the west and north west; Buckinghamshire to the north west; and Hertfordshire to the north.

 A publication by the Mayor of London in 2011 referred to the London boroughs of Brent, Harrow, Ealing, Hammersmith and Fulham, Hounslow, Richmond, and Hillingdon as West London.
-Some parts of West London, such as Westminster and the West End are also a part of Central London, an area which also lacks precise definition.
-The Royal Borough of Kingston upon Thames spans the River Thames so its status can be ambiguous.
+The London Borough of Richmond upon Thames spans the River Thames so its status can be ambiguous.

 The term West London is used to differentiate the area from other informal radial divisions of London, the Metropolitan Compass; North London, East London and South London.